 California Chile Roast Beef Sandwich

-2 - 4 roasted California chiles (can be fresh roasted, or canned) seeded and sliced
+- 2 - 4 roasted California chiles can be freshly roasted, or canned seeded and sliced